Rudrakshrawal/BlockChain/Keywords.md

  ### _The process of establishing a secure connection involves verifying the server's certificate, performing a key exchange to establish a shared secret key, and using symmetric-key cryptography to encrypt data transmitted over the connection.
 This ensures confidentiality, integrity, and authenticity of the communication between the client and server._
 --------
+# ENCRYPTION 🔐
 *  **Encryption:** Encryption is a process that transforms information into an unreadable format using an algorithm and a key.Encryption is a process that converts readable data (plaintext) into an unreadable form (ciphertext) using an algorithm and a key.
 It ensures data confidentiality and security by making information inaccessible without the proper decryption key.
   * Types of encryption:
      * Symmetric encryption - {Is the one which even the Quantum computers can't break}
      * * **_Symmetric encryption is a cryptographic technique where the same key is used for both encryption and decryption of data.
 Symmetric encryption is a cryptographic technique where a single secret key is used for both encryption and decryption.
-It is efficient, fast, and well-suited for encrypting large volumes of data, but the security relies on keeping the key secret from unauthorized parties. _**
+It is efficient, fast, and well-suited for encrypting large volumes of data, but the security relies on keeping the key secret from unauthorized parties._**
        * common algorithms used : DES, AES